-I love it when a designer has a brazen philosophy regarding his or her aesthetic providing an indelible edge to their designer jewelry that contrasts the often studied refinement of mainstream jewelry.
+I love it when a designer has a brazen philosophy regarding his or her aesthetic.
+It adds an indelible edge to their designer jewelry that contrasts the often studied refinement of mainstream jewelry.

 Kim’s alternately brash and soulful manner of communicating is disarming.